 These figures can only be used as a rough guide.
 Your actual body size, gender, the speed at which you drink, what you eat, age . . . all affect the way you absorb alcohol and the effect it has on your body.

-Alcohol can be fattening and can affect your appearance by adding weight, whilst it also dehydrates your skin, making it look pale and tired.
+Alcohol can be fattening, can affect your appearance by adding weight, and dehydrate your skin, making it look pale and tired.

 Alcohol can also have a long term affect on your health and lead to addiction, depression and heart disease.